EXPLAINER: Must employers follow Biden's vaccine mandates?

 FEDERAL CONTRACTOR MANDATE

 What would it do: Under an executive order issued by Biden on Sept.
 9, contractors and subcontractors for the federal government are required to comply with workplace safety guidelines developed by a federal task force.
 That task force on Sept.
-24 issued guidelines requiring that federal contractors ensure their employees are fully vaccinated by Dec.
-8. There are limited exceptions for medical or religions reasons.
+24 issued guidelines requiring that new, renewed or extended contracts include a clause requiring employees to be fully vaccinated by Dec.
+8. That deadline for full vaccination subsequently was delayed until Jan.
+18. There are limited exceptions for medical or religions reasons.
 The requirements could apply to millions of employees.

 Who's challenging it: The guidelines have been challenged through more than a dozen lawsuits, including seven brought by Republican-led states or coalitions of states.
 The arguments are similar to those against other vaccine mandates, asserting the Biden administration exceeded the procurement rule-making powers granted by Congress, infringed on states' responsibilities and didn't properly gather public comment.